 One enters the palace through the great Propylaea in the eastern corner of the courtyard over the long procession corridor, which was decorated with murals of life-size sacrifices.

-In the whole palace, only copies of the frescoes and objects can be seen, since the originals are located in the Archaeological Museum of Heraklion.
+In the whole palace, only copies of the frescoes and objects can be seen, since the originals are located in the Archeological Museum of Heraklion.

 This corridor makes a turn to the east where the southern section is destroyed and you have a good view of the lower ‘south house’.
 One turns from the mighty sturgeon on the right, to the left, and after this further turn one arrives at the great Southern Propylaea.
 The corridor continued eastward until it met the other corridor that went from the central courtyard to the south gate.